EmorZz1G/PatchAD/README.md

 You can download all datasets [here](https://drive.google.com/drive/folders/1RaIJQ8esoWuhyphhmMaH-VCDh-WIluRR?usp=sharing).
 (Thanks for [DCdetector](https://github.com/DAMO-DI-ML/KDD2023-DCdetector/blob/main/readme.md) repo and its authors.)

+## Installation
+You can refer to requirements.txt to install all the packages.

+[^2]: **We have not tested it to make sure it can be installed successfully.
+We will test it in the future.**

+>pip install -r requirements.txt

 ## Citation

 **If you find this repo useful, please cite our paper.**